apache/gravitino/docs/security/access-control.md

 ### Grant privileges to a role

-You can revoke specific privileges from a role.
+You can grant specific privileges to a role.
-The request path for REST API is `/api/metalakes/{metalake}/permissions/roles/{role}/{metadataObjectType}/{metadataObjectName}/revoke`.
+The request path for REST API is `/api/metalakes/{metalake}/permissions/roles/{role}/{metadataObjectType}/{metadataObjectName}/grant`.

 <Tabs groupId='language' queryString>
 <TabItem value="shell" label="Shell">